quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/method_notes/rational_foe.md

 The SCF layer subtracts interaction double counting to obtain internal energy, then returns `free_energy = internal_energy - kT * entropy`.

-Scalar tolerances account for charge trace weights, matrix size, and the spectral energy scale.
-Occupation accuracy alone is insufficient for entropy near empty or occupied states.
-A fit that cannot meet its requested accuracy within `max_poles` raises `ConvergenceError`; a prescribed grid still has no Brillouin-zone integration error estimate.
+The density fit accounts for charge trace weights and matrix size.
+Band-energy error scales with Hamiltonian energy units.
+Sparse free-energy comparisons must also account for `kT * errors.entropy_approximation`; this diagnostic does not control convergence.
+A Fermi fit that cannot meet its target within `max_poles` raises `ConvergenceError`.
+A prescribed grid has no Brillouin-zone integration error estimate.

 ## Cost and configuration